orbitalquark/scintillua/docs/api.md

 <a id="lexer.load"></a>
 #### `lexer.load`(name, alt\_name, cache)

-Initializes or loads and returns the lexer of string name *name*.
+Initializes or loads and then returns the lexer of string name *name*.
 Scintilla calls this function in order to load a lexer.
 Parent lexers also call this function in order to load child lexers and vice-versa.
 The user calls this function in order to load a lexer when using Scintillua as a Lua library.